 Rising high school juniors and seniors should see their school counselor.
 You must apply for the Career and College Promise-CTE Pathway.
 Graduating seniors should attend a "Starting Points" information session at CVCC.

-If you have a good work ethic and skill in machining, there's no limit to where your energy might take you.
+If you have a good work ethic and skill in machining, there is no limit to where your energy might take you.

 Manufacturing Careers in the News